 Our primary market risk exposures are to changes in interest rates and equity prices.
 See Part II Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk."
-Although in previous years, interest rates have been at or near historic lows, interest rates began and remained at historically high levels during fiscal 2023.
 A protracted low interest rate environment could place pressure on our net investment income, particularly as it relates to fixed income securities and short-term investments, which, in turn, may adversely affect our operating results.
 A protracted high interest rate environment could cause the values of our fixed income securities portfolios to decline, with the magnitude of the decline depending on the duration of securities included in our portfolio and the amount by which interest rates increase.
 Some fixed income securities have call or prepayment options, which create possible reinvestment risk in declining rate environments.
 Other fixed income securities, such as mortgage-backed and asset-backed securities, carry prepayment risk or, in a rising interest rate environment, may not prepay as quickly as expected.